mnichols/monogamous/README.md

 ## Events

 - `boot`   : raised if an instance is not running.
 Your app may start up pristine here
 - `reboot` : another instance was attempted.
+- `end`    : a call to `end()` shutdown the instance server

-All events receive an merged arguments object merging the following inputs:
+`boot` and `reboot` events receive an merged arguments object merging the following inputs, in order of precedence:

 - args passed to monogamous creation; eg `monogamous({ sock: 'foo'}, {these:'arepassedthru'})`
 - process argv , hashed (using [minimist](https://www.npmjs.com/package/minimist))